Metkom/OSGPUP/README.md

 # OSGPUP
 OSGPUP: An open-source library for geophysical data processing and interpretation based on C++, Perl, Octave and Python.
 All scripts in this repository are avalaible in [MATLAB file exchange](https://www.mathworks.com/matlabcentral/profile/authors/11048576-komputasi-geofisika) and [official website](https://sites.google.com/site/metkomup/programming).
+All articles and scripts can be accessed in [figshare.com](https://figshare.com/articles/Komputasi_Geofisika_1_Pemodelan_dan_Prosesing_Geofisika_dengan_Octave_Matlab/5950375).